 Do you have any switches that seem to act up randomly?
 Are your switch plates or plugs hot to the touch?
 Do your lights flicker on and off at seemingly random times?
 All of these strange behaviours could be indicative of aluminum wiring that is starting to fail.

 How to fix and repair these issues is best left to a professional electrician.
-One who is familiar with Aluminum wiring in Calgary area homes.
+One who is familiar with Aluminum wiring repair in Calgary area homes.
 Sun Solar and Electrical have repaired and upgraded hundreds of electrical fixtures that were on their way out due to Aluminum wiring.

 6. Panel Upgrades

 This isn’t one that we see often conducted by DIYers but, it still should be made clear that this needs to be upgraded by a master electrician.
 If you’re looking for a reason not to upgrade your panel or replace your electrical panel on your own, there are many hurdles to overcome before completing the upgrade:

 - Enmax needs to shut off your power, which will run you $500